imayushhh/crypto-data-pipeline/README.md

 4. Pulls order book data from Binance.
 5. Pulls derivatives data from Binance Futures.
 6. Pulls 24hr ticker data from Binance.

+## Power BI Report

+The dashboard is built in Power BI Desktop using the tables populated by this pipeline.
+Link to the report:

 ## Local setup